digitalist-se/drupal-operator/docs/README.md

 kubectl get deployments
 ```

-In the preinstalled case, we should see that the deployment is called `example-drupal-drupal`.
+If you deployed the example deployment, you should have a deployment called `example-drupal-drupal`.

-So to expose this deployment we will add
+To expose this deployment externally (the Drupal operator already created a Node port service, so port 80 is already exposed internally) we could add:

 ```bash
 kubectl expose deployment example-drupal-drupal --type=LoadBalancer --name=example-drupal